Report Work Related Accident Injuries to Workers’ Comp. Claim Attorney

 General Steps in Reporting A Work Accident Injury

 Report A California Workers’ Compensation Claim – When an accident occurs at work and it is believed by the injured worker that an injury has arisen from it, it should be reported to the employer as soon as possible.
 The same goes for occupational disease, which is a work-related injury that arises from an occupational hazard such as repetitive work activities involved in a particular occupation.
 Also known as a cumulative trauma, these include but are not limited to repetitive typing, stooping, walking, sitting, or lifting, where such activities result in injury.
-Whether the injury resulted form a work accident or from a cumulative trauma, the employee should report it as soon as they believe it was caused by their job.
+Whether the injury resulted from a work accident or from cumulative trauma, the employee should report it as soon as they believe it was caused by their job.
 The employee should follow company protocol where their employer has provided explicit guidance on how to go about reporting an on the job injury.
 However, if those procedures are not effective, are intended to and/or result in the worker unable to make a workers’ compensation claim, the employee should take matters into their own hands by attempting to report the injury to the highest ranking accessible individual at their company.
 This might be the head of Human Resources (or HR), the lead manager, or even the corporate office representative.
 In the event successful reporting is still not achieved, hiring a lawyer to pursue your workers’ compensation case directly against the insurance company in a court of law might be the best and only option that you have.

-If you are having issues reporting a work injury and want to report a California workers’ compensation claim, call my office at 909-325-6032 to speak directly to a lawyer.
+If you are having issues reporting a work injury and want to report a California workers’ compensation claim, call my office at 44-584-8444 to speak directly to a lawyer.
 I am a licensed attorney who is standing by to speak with you about your particular situation, give you advice, and offer formally offer you my assistance if I believe my representation would benefit you.
 Those who reach out will not be charged for the initial consultation.
-Should my firm be retained to take on the workers’ compensation case, no fees or costs are charged unless monetary recovery is obtained via settlement, arbitration, mediation or trial.
+Should my firm be retained to take on the workers’ compensation case, no fees or costs are charged unless a monetary recovery is obtained via settlement, arbitration, mediation or trial.

 For information on my philosophy, or to learn more about workers’ compensation, visit my website at calinjurylawyer.com.